-This pages lists the extensions available in the version of uLisp for the ESP8266 and ESP32.
-For examples of their use see Wi-Fi examples.
+This pages lists the extensions available in the version of uLisp for the ESP8266, ESP32, and Raspberry Pi Pico W. For examples of their use see Wi-Fi examples.

 Returns the number of bytes available for reading from the stream, or zero if no bytes are available.